In New Zealand, a range of funding opportunities exist to support your involvement in Para sport.

 If you live in or represent the Canterbury region, or are an organisation that supports athletes in the region, the PNZ Cyril Smith Legacy Fund may be a great funding opportunity for you.

-The next funding round will open in February 2021.
+The next funding round is open, send you applications until 28 February 2021.

 Find more details on the Information Sheet, read and fill in the application form below.